Elevated Brownies Recipe | Download for FREE!

 Cannabis distillate removes compounds like terpenes, leaving it tasteless and odorless.

-So, how do you make weed edibles with a distillate?
+So, how do you make cannabis edibles with a distillate?

 A couple of options are to: